slaeryan/slaeryan.github.io/posts/cylance-smartav-bypass.md

 Another option as you might know is to launch the shellcode via JS/VBS shellcode launcher embedded in HTA eliminating the use of the loader binary.
 I haven't really experimented with it but you can do so via this wonderful tool: [https://github.com/mdsecactivebreach/CACTUSTORCH](https://github.com/mdsecactivebreach/CACTUSTORCH)

-Also, you can explore the myriad sea of oppurtunities using MS Office phishing techniques like VBA Macros(pretty much dead!), DDE, XLM(Macro 4.0), SYLK(Excel) etc.
+Also, feel free to explore the myriad sea of oppurtunities using MS Office phishing techniques like VBA Macros(pretty much dead!), DDE, XLM(Macro 4.0), SYLK(Excel) etc.